 There’s a long list of other harmful chemicals that are hidden in our water such as arsenic, perchlorate, dioxins, and pharmaceutical drug residues.

 But water is essential for health.
-So how you stay hydrated without harming your health?
+So how do you stay hydrated without harming your health?

 Get an under-the-sink or countertop quality filter that removes heavy metals, pharmaceutical resides, pesticides, chlorine and more.